zhuxirui677/LightGrid-Game/README.md

 In both cases, the game transitions to the high score system before allowing the player to restart.

+To improve the stability of motion detection and reduce noise from the accelerometer, a software-based moving average low-pass filter is applied to the raw sensor readings before threshold comparison.

 ---

 ## Player Actions